FAIRmat-NFDI/pynxtools/docs/learn/nexus-validation.md

 # NeXus validation
-!!! info "Work in progress"
+!!! danger "Work in progress"

+!!! info "This page is intended to give more information about the validation tools that are part of `pynxtools`.
+Please also have a look at our comprehensive [how-to guide](../learn/nexus-validation.md) on NeXus validation."

 One of the main advantages of using pynxtools is that it comes with its own validation tools.
 That is, it can be used to validate that a given NeXus/HDF5 file is compliant with a NeXus application definition.